joshuaskelly/delver-community-mods/language-pack-en-us/README.md

 The English language strings shipped by Delver.
 Useful as a starting point for a translation.

 ## Usage
-The translation table is stored as a [JSON](http://en.wikipedia.org/wiki/JSON) object in [strings.dat](../data/strings.dat) file.
+The translation table is stored as a [JSON](http://en.wikipedia.org/wiki/JSON) object in the [strings.dat](./data/strings.dat) file.
 Each entry has the form:

 ```
 "items.ExampleItem.stringIdentifier": {